Best Things to Do in Bucharest for the First Time Visitor

 Walk in the local parks

-Bucharest is not the greenest capital in Europe, but its parks are true oasis in the urban jungle, the central ones having their own share of historical importance.
-Carol Park was inaugurated in 1906 by King Carol the 1st while Cismigiu is the oldest park in the capital, and Herastrau is the largest.
-They have many statues sculpted by great artists of the past centuries, and you’ll see at least one of them if you explore the central part of Bucharest on foot.
+Bucharest is not the greenest capital in Europe, but its parks are a true oasis in the urban jungle, the central ones having their own share of historical importance.
+Carol Park was inaugurated in 1906 by King Carol the 1st, Herastrau in the time of King Carol the 2nd while Cismigiu is the oldest park in the capital.
+You’ll see at least one of them if you explore the central part of Bucharest on foot.

-Travel tips: Located very close to Carol Park, Tineretului is a very popular park for locals with cycling trails, sports courts and many playgrounds for children.
+Travel tips: Located very close to Carol Park, Tineretului is a very popular park for locals.
+It has cycling trails, sports courts and many playgrounds for children.

 Try street food

 Locals have a great passion for pastry, and virtually everywhere you are in Bucharest, it’s very likely you’ll be very close to a pastry shop.
-The pretzels, covrigi in Romanian, are a local favorite.
-They come in different shapes and flavors, but all are delicious.
+The pretzels, (covrigi in Romanian), are a local favorite.
+They come in different shapes and flavors, salty and sweet, but all are delicious.

 Travel tips: Try also the salty Dobrogeana – a traditional Romanian cheese pie – or the apple strudels.